 - Pack a bag for each child and keep it with you in the car on moving day.
 Before you start packing anything, put together a backpack or suitcase of your child’s essential items to eliminate the risk that they get packed up and put in a place that is nearly impossible to reach.
 Be sure to include:

 - Games or coloring books to keep them occupied

 - Tablets and their chargers

 - Birth certificates, ID’s, passports, or other important documents

 - Pack one box of their special belongings.
 If you have room in the car, allow each child to pack one small box of their prized belongings.
 Books that they cherish, photo frames that always stood on the nightstand, stuffed animals that help them feel at home, games they like to play, baseball gloves, and toys they’ve always played with are all great suggestions to make but let them choose on their own.
 Allowing them to also decorate the box can also give them something fun to do and give you a few minutes of quiet!

 - Keep the attitude that you want your kids to have.
 If you want your kids to act calm and collected on moving day, it’s important for you to act calm and collected when they are around.
 Kids sense fear, worry, and stress.
 While you are most likely dealing with all of those emotions, try your best to stay upbeat and positive.

 - Don’t be afraid to ask for help.
 Having friends or family pitch in to assist with the kids can be a godsend for you and a helpful distraction for them.

-- Help them explore their new surroundings.
-Drive around the new town, walk through the new neighborhood, try the local restaurants, tour the new school, introduce yourself to new neighbors, and check out the local library.
+- Exploring your new community: Drive around the new town, walk through the new neighborhood, try the local restaurants, introduce yourself to new neighbors, and check out the local library.
 The more exposure your kids have, the more familiar they will become, which will make for a smoother transition.